theo-armour/agenda/1-notes.md

 # Notes

 <a href="https://theo-armour.github.io/agenda/code/2025-01-">https://theo-armour.github.io/agenda/code/2025-01-</a>
 +++Gray kitty and fancy
+Secret menu hand wipes available&nbsp;Photo of food display&nbsp;

 Don't accept criticism from somebody with you wouldn't want advice from other way around&nbsp;
 DA&nbsp; in Acapulco not far away was acolleague of ours with his wife.
 They returned

 * Priest mother's Da